eddyerburgh/notes/docs/operating-systems/linux/process-address-space.md

 Kernel threads don't have a process address space, so their `mm` value is NULL.

-Kernel threads never access user-space memory, and so they don't have a memory descriptor or page tables.
+Kernel threads never access user space memory, and so they don't have a memory descriptor or page tables.
 However, kernel threads _do_ need access to some data, such as page tables.
 To provide kernel threads with page tables to access kernel memory, kernel threads use the memory descriptor of whatever task ran previously (`active_mm`) {% cite lkd -l 309 %}.

 ## Virtual Memory Areas

-Virtual memory areas (VMAs) are represented with the `vm_area_struct` struct.
+VMAs (Virtual Memory Areas) are represented with the `vm_area_struct` struct.
 The struct describes a single memory area that covers a contiguous interval in a given address space.
 Each memory area has certain properties, like permissions, and a set of associated operations {% cite lkd -l 310 %}.

 You can see the struct: